NYPD Officer Baimadajie Angwang Arrested For Allegedly Acting As Agent Of Chinese Government

-NEW YORK (CBSNewYork) – An NYPD officer faces a variety of charges after being accused of acting as an intelligence agent of the Chinese government.
+NEW YORK (CBSNewYork) – An NYPD officer is in federal custody, facing a variety of charges after being accused of acting as an intelligence agent of the Chinese government.

 According to prosecutors, Baimadajie Angwang, 33, was in regular contact with a member of the Chinese consulate, who authorities allege was his “handler.”